 Although most cancers are sporadic or occur by chance, a small percentage are due to inherited genetic (or germline) mutations, which can often be identified through genetic testing.

 These mutations are different from somatic mutations, which are not inherited, but occur during one’s lifetime.
-Profile, a research project launched by Dana-Farber and Briigham and Women’s Hospital, has been analyzing DNA from tumor tissue since 2011 to learn more about how somatic mutations drive cancer.
+Profile, a research project launched by Dana-Farber and Brigham and Women’s Hospital, has been analyzing DNA from tumor tissue since 2011 to learn more about how somatic mutations drive cancer.

 “Depending on family and personal history, we can test for genes that confer an increased risk for developing cancer,” says Huma Q. Rana, MD, clinical director for Dana-Farber’s Center for Cancer Genetics and Prevention.
 “We can then assess a patient’s cancer risk based upon the results and form a plan to monitor for cancer or reduce the risk of developing cancer.”